 Neonatal Unit at Wythenshawe and Neonatal Unit at North Manchester

-At Wythenshawe the ophthalmologist visits the unit once a week to screen babies.
+At North Manchester and Wythenshawe the ophthalmologist visits the unit once a week to screen babies.
+To ensure all our infants receive an equitable service there are plans in place to roll out the nurse retinal photography model in the near future.
 If your baby requires treatment for ROP they will need to be transferred to our NICU at Saint Mary’s Hospital.
 This will be discussed with you in greater detail at the time.
 Once treatment is complete your baby will return to the local Neonatal Unit as soon as possible.